You may have heard of Lending Club and to help you decide whether or not to use them, I’ve written an extensive Lending Club review.

 - More information on how to invest with Lending Club

-I also want to be transparent – I am affiliate of Lending Club and I advertise their services.
-They pay me when people borrow or lend using their system.
+Disclaimer – I am affiliate of Lending Club and I advertise their services.
+That means Lending Club pays me when people borrow or invest using their system if they come from my site.